Battle of Jutland: British response

 Unfortunately for the German plan, the British had obtained a copy of the main German codebook from the light cruiser SMS Magdeburg, which had been boarded by the Russian Navy after the ship ran aground in Russian territorial waters in 1914.
 German naval radio communications could therefore often be quickly deciphered, and the British Admiralty usually knew about German activities.

 The British Admiralty's Room 40 maintained direction finding and interception of German naval signals.
 It had intercepted and decrypted a German signal on 28 May that provided "ample evidence that the German fleet was stirring in the North Sea".
 Further signals were intercepted, and although they were not decrypted it was clear that a major operation was likely.
 At 11:00 on 30 May, Jellicoe was warned that the German fleet seemed prepared to sail the following morning.
 By 17:00, the Admiralty had intercepted the signal from Scheer, "31 May G.G.2490", making it clear something significant was imminent.

 Not knowing the Germans' objective, Jellicoe and his staff decided to position the fleet to head off any attempt by the Germans to enter the North Atlantic or the Baltic through the Skagerrak, by taking up a position off Norway where they could potentially cut off any German raid into the shipping lanes of the Atlantic or prevent the Germans from heading into the Baltic.
-A position further west was unnecessary, as that area of the North Sea could be patrolled by air using aircraft.
+A position further west was unnecessary, as that area of the North Sea could be patrolled by air.

 Consequently, Admiral Jellicoe led the sixteen dreadnought battleships of the 1st and 4th Battle Squadrons of the Grand Fleet and three battlecruisers of the 3rd Battlecruiser Squadron eastwards out of Scapa Flow at 22:30 on 30 May.
 He was to meet the 2nd Battle Squadron of eight dreadnought battleships commanded by Vice-Admiral Martyn Jerram coming from Cromarty.
 Beatty's force of six ships of the 1st and 2nd Battlecruiser Squadrons plus the 5th Battle Squadron of four fast battleships left the Firth of Forth at around the same time; Jellicoe intended to rendezvous with him 90 mi west of the mouth of the Skagerrak off the coast of Jutland and wait for the Germans to appear or for their intentions to become clear.
 The planned position would give him the widest range of responses to likely German moves.
 Hipper's raiding force did not leave the Outer Jade Roads until 01:00 on 31 May, heading west of Heligoland Island following a cleared channel through the minefields, heading north at 16 kn.
 The main German fleet of sixteen dreadnought battleships of 1st and 3rd Battle Squadrons left the Jade at 02:30, being joined off Heligoland at 04:00 by the six pre-dreadnoughts of the 2nd Battle Squadron coming from the Elbe River.